krahets/hello-algo/en/docs/chapter_searching/binary_search_insertion.md

     Based on the previous question, assume the array may contain duplicate elements, all else remains the same.

-Suppose there are multiple `target`s in the array, a regular binary search can only return the index of one `target`, **and it cannot determine how many `target`s are to the left and right of that it**.
+When there are multiple occurrences of `target` in the array, a regular binary search can only return the index of one occurrence of `target`, **and it cannot determine how many occurrences of `target` are to the left and right of that position**.

 The problem requires inserting the target element to the very left, **so we need to find the index of the leftmost `target` in the array**.
 Initially consider implementing this through the steps shown in the figure below.